Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 >[!NOTE]
 >This policy setting specifies whether Virtualization Based Security is enabled.
 Virtualization Based Security uses the Windows Hypervisor to provide support for security services.
 Note: Virtualization Based Security requires a 64-bit version of Windows with Secure Boot enabled, which in turn requires that Windows was installed with a UEFI BIOS configuration, not a Legacy BIOS configuration.
 In addition, if running Windows on a virtual machine, the hardware-assisted CPU virtualization feature (Intel VT-x or AMD-V) must be exposed by the host to the guest VM.

+>[!NOTE]
-Note 2: Credential Guard and Device Guard are not currently supported when using Azure IaaS VMs.
+>Note: Credential Guard and Device Guard are not currently supported when using Azure IaaS VMs.

 >[!TIP]
 >Automated Remedation